AlphaActual/YoutubeDownloader/README.md

 1. Run YouTubeDownloader1.0
 2. Choose option 1) by entering 1
 3. Paste the video link and hit enter!
+4. Choose **VIDEO or MP4 AUDIO**
-4. Video will be downloaded in the same directory as the script file in the **highest quality available**
+5. File will be downloaded in the same directory as the script file in the **highest quality available**

 ## 2. Downloading multiple videos
 ### 1. If you want to get the links from the youtube channel